United States at the FIFA Women's World Cup: 2031 World Cup

 The 2031 FIFA Women's World Cup is set to be the eleventh edition of the FIFA Women's World Cup.
 The tournament will be jointly hosted by the United States, Mexico, Costa Rica, and Jamaica.
-The United States will make their tenth or eleventh appearance and have earned a automatic qualification as co-host.
+The United States will make their tenth or eleventh appearance and have earned an automatic qualification as co-host.

 FIFA Women's World Cup record

 The team has participated in every FIFA Women's World Cup through 2023 and failed to reach the semifinals only in 2023.